facebook/react-native/packager/README.md

   should be used as a persistent deamon to watch files and update itself
 * `assetRoots` array: Where should the packager look for assets
-* `getTransformOptions` function: Middleware to get custom options for the transformer based on the bundle and module being transformed.
+* `getTransformOptionsModulePath` string: Path to module that exports a function that acts as a middleware for generating options to pass to the transformer based on the bundle and module being transformed.

 ### ReactPackager.buildPackageFromUrl(options, url)